 Indices are computed from the prices of assets chosen by the index sponsor to represent the asset class for which the sponsor wants to characterize values.
 The list of assets included in the index is the index list.

 The percentage change in the value of an index over some time interval is the index return.
-Analysts focus more on index returns than on index values because index levels generally are arbitrary.
+Analysts focus more on index returns than on index values because index levels are arbitrary.
 For example, the value of the FTSE 100 was arbitrarily set to a base value of 1,000 on January 3, 1984 when the Financial Times and London Stock Exchange created the index.

 How indices are computed